Timdpr/synchrony/README.md

 - a number of python scripts that generate the figure panels shown in the article along with some additional plots.

 A note on code quality:
-I'm making this public because scientific code should be public, even (or especially) if its creator is not entirely proud of it.
-This is not a piece of software: It's a collection of experiments that had to survive many shifts in scope as ideas progressed.
-Part of the codebase started out back when using python 2 looked like a good idea.
-Having said this, I also want to say: Fear not!
-The main pathways are quite well-aired and documented and everything makes colorful plots.
+I'm making this public because scientific code should be out there, even (or especially) if its creator is not entirely proud of it.
+This is not a piece of software, just a pile of experiments (a surprisingly old one, as well: python 2 seemed like a reasonable choice back then).
+Having said this: Fear not!
+The main pathways are quite well-aired & documented and everything makes colorful plots.

 ## Dependencies